 Is slow or no WiFi in your presentation room slowing you down?

 Every presenter has been in the situation where they are stoked to try some new tech when delivering a workshop.
 Quite a bit of research, learning, and preparation has been invested into your presentation over the days or weeks prior.
 As you’re getting ready to “wow” your attendees with your innovative idea, you realize there is no WiFi signal in the conference room or such a weak signal that it is completely useless.
+Or, perhaps you’ve spent ages on how to choose the right TV, and have set up a comfy home studio to watch a show with your family, only to find yourself facing this same issue.

 This situation doesn’t just happen to conference workshop presenters as it can also happen in the classroom.
 It takes quite a bit of resiliency and confidence in both the technology and subject area for a teacher to try new technology in the classroom.
 So much can go right, but so much more can go wrong.